 Mountain Activities

-The most dangerous thing in Switzerland is partaking in mountain activities in the wrong way.
+The most dangerous thing in Switzerland is partaking in mountain activities incorrectly.

-Whether you are off-piste skiing in the winter or hiking in the summer or mountaineering, the mountainous areas are subject to sudden changes in weather, and temperature, and getting lost up there is a big risk too.
+Whether you are off-piste skiing in the winter, hiking in the summer, or mountaineering, mountainous areas are subject to sudden changes in weather and temperature, and getting lost up there is a big risk, too.

 Be aware of higher altitudes, altitude sickness, and natural disasters like avalanches, and always check the weather before you plan any alpine activity.
-You should also consider Travel Insurance with Medical Evacuation, as paying for a helicopter to save you is not cheap.
+It would be best if you also considered Travel Insurance with Medical Evacuation, as paying for a helicopter to save you is not cheap.

-Make sure to carry a first aid kit with you, warm and waterproof clothes for weather changes, and always tell someone where you are going.
+Always carry a first aid kit, warm and waterproof clothes for weather changes, and tell someone where you are going.

 If you are not experienced in the mountains, then get a guide to go with you.
 This is the safest way of enjoying every mountain activity.